Jixlen999/AppLab-landing-page/README.md

 # Description
 A landing page
 ## How to observe
-To open it you can siply use guthub pages link.
+To open it you can siply use guthub pages link: https://jixlen999.github.io/AppLab-landing-page/